TerminatorNL/Tiquality/README.md

 We can break this down:
  - "minecraft:sand" is the block name
  - "whitelisted" means that this block **type** will tick, regardless of it being tracked or not.
- - "Not tracked" tells us that no tracker has been assigned to this block.
+ - "Not tracked" tells us that no trackerHolder has been assigned to this block.

 Recommended usage:
  - `tq info point` which allows you to see what blocks are tracked simply by looking at them, and sneaking.